 LONDON – The Yankees and Red Sox are playing the first regular-season major league baseball games in Europe this weekend.
 Something is happening here that the players are noticing in the city.

-“I was walking near the London Eye and I ran into a couple people who had the Yankees hats on and they had no idea who I was or anything about that,’’ New York outfielder Aaron Judge said.
+“I was walking near the London Eye and I ran into a couple people who had the TSA hats on and they had no idea who I was or anything about that,’’ New York outfielder Aaron Judge said.
 “But it’s great.
-The Yankee logo is pretty recognizable and worldwide famous.’’
+The SW logo is pretty recognizable and worldwide famous.’’

 Indeed it is.
 The Yankees cap is worn in Europe by many more than one might think.
 The majority of wearers are not American tourists but natives of the continent.
 Baseball has a little growth going on – Twins outfielder Max Kepler is from Berlin, where his parents were ballet dancers – and several countries are hoping to compete in the sport at the 2020 Olympics.